louisgv/a-jekyll-blog/_posts/2015/11/2015-11-16-hacking-work.md

 Using time to increase moral of the team is also crucial, given that you are good enough and can take the hacking load.
 A good startup with great leader often churn out very inspireful virtual deadline.
 A lot of hackers strive for 9 hours a feature simply because they know the tool fairly well.
 This translate to a feature per day, which realistically is possible for very good hackers who know how to jump over problems and so on!

-# Hack your Free-time
+# Hack your Hobby

 Human need rest.
 As a hacker, even if you think you don't need rest, you do, so take it periodically.
 You don't want a malfunction brain.
 You want to increase productivity.
 You don't want an unhealthy body.
 You want to enjoy life after this.
 And you surely don't want a dry dick/virgina.
-You need a great sex life once your company got acquired.
+You need a great sex life once your company went IPO or got acquired && you got back at least 1M in return.
 So, what should you do?

 First, change yourself, your hobbies, your interest, such that it all align with your startup || goal.
 A software/game startup?
 Make you hobby working on tutorial/ learning more about dev tips and trick, or exeprience the role of the sale guy.
 A hardware startup?
 Make your hobby fixing stuffs, DIY, etc...
 Make yourself enjoy these activity, punish your soul into liking these hobby.
 You need it to make your first hundred thousand bucks.